areejobaid94/data-structures-and-algorithms/challenges/quickSort/BLOG.md

 * Average Time Complexity [Big-theta]: `O(n*log n)`

+As we know now, that if subarrays partitioning produced after partitioning are unbalanced, quick sort will take more time to finish.
+If someone knows that you pick the last index as pivot all the time, they can intentionally provide you with array which will result in worst-case running time for quick sort.

+To avoid this, you can pick random pivot element too.
+It won't make any difference in the algorithm, as all you need to do is, pick a random element from the array, swap it with element at the last index, make it the pivot and carry on with quick sort.
 * Space Complexity: `O(n*log n)`

 * Space required by quick sort is very less, only O(n*log n) additional space is required.